 “SIGCOMM members include scientists, engineers, educators and students.
 They study all aspects of computer communications and networks: analysis, technical design, engineering, measurement and management.
 Our members are particularly interested in the systems engineering and architectural questions surrounding computer communication.Technical papers accepted to CCR typically report on practical advances or the practical applications of theoretical advances.
 CCR serves as a forum for interesting and novel ideas at an early stage in their development.
 The focus is on timely dissemination of new ideas that may help trigger additional investigations.
 While the innovation and timeliness are the major criteria for its acceptance, technical robustness and readability will also be considered in the review process.
 We particularly encourage papers with early evaluation or feasibility studies. ”

-CCR accepts two types of submissions: technical papers and editorial notes.
+CCR accepts three types of submissions: technical papers, education papers and editorial notes.
 Technical papers are carefully prepared presentations of technical material within the field.
 If these extend previously published work, the additional contribution should be clearly identified.
 Paper selection is highly selective with acceptance rates comparable to ACM SIGCOMM conference, i.e., under 15%.

 Editorial notes are typically shorter and less formal presentations on topics of broad interest to the research community.
 They are not peer-reviewed.
 The scope for editorial contributions spans topics such as interviews of research scientists and industry leaders, editorials, conference reports, summary standards, NSF or European Commission user manuals, arguments on a research topic, outrageous opinion columns, timely tutorials, What’s Worth Reading, and similar material.
 Letters from readers are also welcome.
 Authors considering submission of an editorial contribution are welcome to contact the Editor for feedback about its appropriateness, if desired.
 Prospective authors should follow the guidelines described here.